 The sooner you invest, the more opportunity your money has to work for you.
 There are things you can do now to help make sure you have the money you need later.

 Ask your employer to consider starting a retirement plan

 Tell them how important a retirement plan is to you.
 If they're not convinced, find out how many other employees would like to have this important benefit.
 If all else fails, remind your employer that a retirement plan may help attract new employees to your company, and there are tax benefits for the business as well.

 Compare job offers

 The next time you interview, carefully compare your job offers.
 Ask about all available benefits, including a retirement plan like a 401(k) and the employer match.
 Calculate the value, in dollars, of the potential employer match.
 If you're not offered one, consider negotiating a higher salary to make up for the loss.

-Think about an IRA
+Think about an individual retirement account

 Having a Roth IRA means you'll have to pay taxes on contributions now and you won't be able to deduct these contributions - but any earnings grow tax-free.
 And with the Roth, there is no limit to how long you can contribute.
-Read more about the Roth IRA and other restrictions that may apply.